 The reason being, that if you read the comments and believed them you’d be led to think NLP was the cure for all mankind’s ills.

-They were making some outrageous evangelical claims that in my opinion were false and would damage the credibility for anybody reading the thread with an open-mind.
+They were making some outrageous, almost evangelical, claims that in my opinion were false and would damage the credibility for anybody reading the thread with an open mind.

-Here are my issues with NLP as a whole and the reason why I can understand people think it’s a scam or are at best, distrustful.
+I love NLP and have had some massive breakthroughs using it with clients over the years, but here are my issues and the reason why I can, if I don’t agree, understand people think it’s a scam or are at best, distrustful.

-I have heard all of the above claimed to be true in some way shape or form and they always leaving me shaking my head in bewilderment.
+I have heard all of the above claimed to be true in some way shape or form and they always leave me shaking my head in bewilderment.

 Although the linguistics side of NLP is fairly well established there hasn’t been enough serious scientific study of why some of this brain stuff works.